 - The reward is divided between all the users of the pool according to their contribution

-Does staking always appear as it is described above?
+Does it always appear as described above?

 Definitely no. Like anything related to blockchain, staking is based on programming code.
 Some features can be added or removed via changing the program, letting staking be more convenient for users.
 Consensus algorithms get mixed with different blockchain service systems (like staking working with the Proof-of-Work consensus algorithm).
 These experiments with blockchain can result in the creation of something more convenient and widely used, which makes a profit for both users and creators.
 For example: